• Skip to primary navigation

 Laura

-This chicken satay recipe is easy and delicious!
-These easy chicken satay skewers are marinated in and brushed with the most delicious peanut sauce!
-A healthy grilled chicken recipe to make for your next BBQ!
+The best chicken satay recipe!
+These easy chicken satay skewers are marinated in and brushed with the most delicious peanut sauce, layered with vegetables and grilled!

 5 from 4 votes